minnojs/minnojs-blog/_posts/2020-07-27-qualtrics-amp.md

 ![Qualtrics image](../images/quiat1.png)

+Please [Don't forgot](https://minnojs.github.io/minnojs-blog/qualtrics/): The question's type should be “Text Entry”, and you would need to set it up as a multiline question (in the setting box on the right).
+We need a multiline question because we are going to use a CSV format to save the data, and single line questions do not save new lines.

 After creating that question, click the JS icon in the AMP question, and add the following code:

 ```js